Azure/avdaccelerator/workload/docs/getting-started-custom-image-build.md

 Prior to deploying the Custom Image Build solution, you need to ensure you have met the following prerequisites:

 - It is recommended to have already deployed an ALZ architecture (not mandatory) from a template reference implementation available.
 See [Deploying Enterprise-Scale Architecture in your own environment](https://github.com/Azure/
-- If using an existing virtual network, the deployment will fail if deny private endpoint network policies are enabled.
-See the following article on disabling them: [Disable private endpoint network policy](https://docs.microsoft.com/azure/private-link/disable-private-endpoint-network-policy).
+- If using an existing virtual network, the deployment will fail if the private endpoint or private link services network policies are enabled.
+See the following article on disabling them: [Disable private endpoint network policy](https://docs.microsoft.com/azure/private-link/disable-private-endpoint-network-policy). and [Disable network policies for Private Link](https://learn.microsoft.com/azure/private-link/disable-private-link-service-network-policy)

 ### Subscription requirements